ubient/laravel-vapor-action/README.md

         args: "deploy production"
 ```

-:fire: To speed things up significantly and allow for customization, we suggest [following these instructions instead](#advanced-usage).
-If you would like to find out more regarding the above syntax, you can take a look at [this page](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#onevent_nametypes).
+:fire: To speed things up significantly and allow for customization, we highly recommend [using this workflow instead](#advanced-usage).

 #### Explanation